Ferrari GT4: Design

 The GT4 is the only production Ferrari to feature bodywork designed by Bertone, though Bertone had created one off designs for Ferraris in the past.
 Pininfarina was upset by the decision to give cross-town rival Bertone the design, considering all they had done for Ferrari.

 The design has sharp, angular shapes, in contrast to its more curvaceous two-seater predecessor, the Dino 246 GT and GTS, and was controversial at the time.
 Journalists compared it to the Bertone-designed Lancia Stratos and especially the Lamborghini Urraco – all were designed by Marcello Gandini, and Lamborghini had quickly become one of Ferrari's foremost competitors.
 The Dino 308 GT4 shared the Urraco's layout, and was styled by the same designer.
-Gandini was since not again hired for the design of a Ferrari.
+Gandini was never again hired to design a Ferrari.

-From the cockpit the driver sees only the road.
-Enzo Ferrari himself took a major role in its design, even having a mock-up made where he could sit in the car to test different steering, pedals and cockpit seating positioning.
+From the interior the driver sees only the road.
+Enzo Ferrari himself took a major role in its design, even having a mock-up made where he could sit in the car to test different steering, pedals and interior seating positioning.